MEET THE ABLE FLIGHT PILOTS

 Of her experience in becoming a pilot, Jessica said, “I highly encourage people with disabilities to consider flying.
 It not only empowers you but also helps others realize that people with disabilities are adept at attaining privileges that a small percentage of society takes part in.
 It helps reverse the stereotype that people with disabilities are powerless into the belief that they are powerful and capable of setting high goals and achieving them.
 What is most incredible about Able Flight is the relentless faith and support not only from the board but also from the other pilots who have succeeded in the program.
 The camaraderie is exceptional.
 Thank you Able Flight for helping me make history as the first licensed pilot to fly with only her feet!”

 Kevin Crombie once attempted to fly by tying a rope to his wheelchair, throwing the rope over a high barn rafter and then tying the other end to the rear of a lawn tractor.
 When his friend put the tractor in gear and drove off, up went Kevin.
 It’s a story his mom likes to tell because it says a lot about the young man who was paralyzed by the effects of a childhood virus.
-Kevin is now a college student, the co-founder of a wheelchair rugby league in Virgina, and as of June 2011, a licensed pilot.
+Kevin has come a long way from that day in the barn, and in June 2011, he became a licensed pilot.

 Kevin grew up with a father who flew for a living until he left that career to become a police officer.
 But before his dad left flying, Kevin had his first flights, flights that left him longing to become a pilot.
 During the Able Flight/Purdue University joint flight training program in 2011, Kevin was the first of the four students to complete training and pass his check ride.
-Since then he has moved to Lafayette, Indiana to study there while preparing to enroll in Purdue’s aviation studies program.
+He moved to Indiana to live full time, and was accepted as a transfer student at Purdue where we went on to finish his undergraduate degree and start work on his masters.
+In 2014 Kevin was hired by the FAA to work on their commercial space oversight program and now lives in Washington, D.C.

 Korel Cudmore has a long list of goals.
 She can already place a check mark beside graduate high school at the top of her class and swim with dolphins, and now she can ad “become a pilot” to her list of accomplishments.
 Born deaf, Korel “learned at a very young age that if I wanted something in life, then I had to fight for it”, and that’s an attitude that has served her well in endeavors others might have viewed as unrealistic for someone who can’t hear.